cahute/cahute/docs/references/cmake.rst

     Whether to install runtime dependencies (such as shared libraries) with the command-line utilities.

-    This is enabled by default on Win32, and disabled by default on other platforms.
+    This is disabled by default on all platforms.

 .. _cmake-ref-setting-cahute-default-loglevel: